Nas86/Movie-Recommendation-system/README.md

 At the end, I building my recommendation system based on the Collaborative Filtering Systems.
 Collaborative filtering systems use a collection of user rating of items to make recommendations.

+## Future Work
+For further working:
+* Support filtering movie recommendation by genres, movie  released year.
+* Add filtering for adult and children movie recommendation.
+* Recommend movies based on time specific occasions, such as Thanksgiving, Christmas, Valentin, …
+* Building a recommendation system by using Neural Network.
+* Creating a new collaborative user recommendation based on clustering